 Upper and Lower Lakes WMA, in St. Lawrence County, is a large and diverse WMA.
 The 8,727-acre WMA consists primarily of wetlands and forests with some limited grasslands, shrublands and agricultural lands.
 In 2014, forest habitats on the WMA were made up of 2,319 acres of natural mixed hardwood forest, 80 acres of plantations, 565 acres of forested wetlands and 198 acres of young forest.
 As of 2024, there are now 279 acres of young forest, due to projects completed by NY DEC and RGS & AWS.

 NY DEC sponsored a contractor with USFWS funding to “fell and limb” a 31-acre area (trees and limbs are cut and remain on site).
-This provides drumming logs for ruffed grouse to use.
+This provides drumming logs for ruffed grouse.
 RGS & AWS sponsored a contractor to fell and limb various trees within three patches on 20 additional acres to promote hard mast production (such as acorns) and winter thermal cover for snowshoe hares.

-Although these projects are completed, the process of creating and maintaining young forest habitat on the WMA will be an ongoing effort.
+Although these projects are completed, creating and maintaining young forest habitat on the WMA will be an ongoing effort.
 USFWS Wildlife Restoration funding and partner collaborations will enable these projects to continue.
-This project was also funded in part by National Fish & Wildlife Foundation’s Northeast Forests & Rivers Fund, and to match provided from our North Country Chapter through the RGS & AWS New York State Drummer Fund.
+This project was also funded in part by the National Fish & Wildlife Foundation’s Northeast Forests & Rivers Fund and match provided by the North Country Chapter through the RGS & AWS New York State Drummer Fund.

 Learn more about Northeast Region habitat work.